 Labour government's Aircraft and Shipbuilding act formed British Aerospace out

 of B.A.C., Hawker Siddeley Aviation, Hawker Siddeley Dynamics and Scottish

 Aviation.
-This nationalized company was instantly the largest aerospace company
+This nationalized company instantly became the largest aerospace company

 in Europe, with key stakes in all the major joint European projects.
 In 1999

 British Aerospace combined with GEC's Marconi Electronic systems to form BAE

 A Selection of Vickers and B.A.C.
 Aircraft